nseidle/Bank_Phone/README.md

 10 kid-friendly audio tracks (plus a 'ring ring' track) are loaded onto the microSD card.
 Power is provided from a 5V wall wart.
 The phone is screwed to a desk.
 I may have to glue the handset cable to the phone if it becomes an issue.

+The audio tracks must be converted to mono for this project.
+Use http://audio.online-convert.com/convert-to-wav to convert to mono.

 Repository Contents
 -------------------